Rolls-Royce sees 2011 profit growth

-LONDON British aero enginemaker Rolls-Royce (RR.L) said it had performed well in the third-quarter and expects to deliver strong growth in full-year profit, shrugging off turmoil in financial markets.
+LONDON Aero enginemaker Rolls-Royce (RR.L) said it had performed well in the third-quarter and expects to deliver strong growth in full-year profit, shrugging off turmoil in financial markets.

 Rolls, the world's second-largest maker of aircraft engines behind U.S. group General Electric Co (GE.N), on Friday said it had continued to make progress since the half year, helped by a continued flow of orders across its businesses.